Gustavo Adolfo Palma: Early years

 Palma's parents were lawyer Cecilio Palma y Palma and Piedad Recinos.
 When he was seven years old, his family moved to Guatemala City.
-He soon began to sing in aficionado programs at the Theater "Abril".
+He soon began to sing in aficionado programs at the Abril Theater.

 Career

 Gustavo Adolfo Palma made his debut as a professional singer in 1936 with weekly songs on the broadcast radio station TGX.
 He was a regular singer on the radio during the golden age of Guatemala's state radio station TGW at the age of seventeen.
-At the age of 20, he was trained in singing by Martha Bolaños de Prado, an outstanding music teacher who led several singers to great success at that time.
+At the age of 20, he was trained in singing by Martha Bolaños de Prado, a noted music teacher who led several singers to great success at that time.

 In 1944, Palma participated in the contest "Trip to Mexico," promoted by Mexico's state radio station XEW, which was looking for "the Voice of Latin America"; Palma won first place and was awarded with a professional career in Mexico, where he signed a contract with XEW, shared the music scene with Jorge Negrete, and was accompanied by some of the best broadcast orchestras.

 Returning to Guatemala in October 1944, he shared a stage with Pedro Vargas, in the glamorous Salon Granada, located in 6ª Avenue and 11 Street of zone 1 and in 1947, he shared a stage with Pedro Infante in Mansion Victoria of the City of Guatemala.
 In 1955, he acted in the film "El Cristo Negro" (the Black Christ) with the actors Raúl Martinez and Rosa Carmina.
 The movie filmed in Guatemala and directed and produced by Jose Baviera, of Spanish nationality.
 This one forms part of the List of Guatemalan films.

 In 1956, he was named "most wanted artist", by popular vote, in a contest promoted by the newspaper Mundo Libre, a testimony to the public's esteem.
 He recorded with several recording houses of Mexico, as well as "Columbia Records" and "Musart Records".
 He recorded other Central American discography seals.